 - Quarter Sheet Tray or Baking Dish (for medium/coarse bulgur)

-- Heat-safe bowl (for fine bulgur)
+- Medium bowl (for fine bulgur)

 Ingredients